dymmond/esmerald/docs/en/docs/guides/more-advanced/04-scaling.md

 ## Observability

-Esmerald comes with a more detailed [observability](../../observables.md) section that goes into more specific details.
+Ravyn comes with a more detailed [observability](../../observables.md) section that goes into more specific details.

 Use logging, monitoring, and tracing tools: